ttran9/tt-forecast-spring/README.md

 Darksky API to get the forecast results.

 - I will also be writing some unit tests to ensure the services are working as expected.
-    - The tests will not be testing for content but just that the services are making expected method calls.

 # Details about this Repository